jonnymacs/homesearchrb/README.md

 The app is implemented with sinatra, a simple ruby framework for building web applications.

+Nginx is used to serve static files, puma is used to serve the application.

 Bootstrap is included but not really used.

 jQuery is used for making an ajax request to the backend.